ray-x/navigator.lua/README.md

 # Features:

 - LSP easy setup.
 Support the most commonly used lsp clients setup.
 Dynamic lsp activation based on buffer type.
-This also enables you to handle workspace with mixed types of codes (e.g. Go + javascript + yml)
+This also enables you to handle workspace with mixed types of codes (e.g. Go + javascript + yml).
+A better default setup is included for LSP clients.

 - Out of box experience.
 10 lines of minimum vimrc can turn your neovim into a full-featured LSP & Treesitter powered IDE